 A great person Jonathan Swift has said, 'Vision is the art of seeing what is invisible to others.’

 For an ideal boss to effectively lead his or her team, they need to have a clear vision of exactly what they want to achieve at work and in which direction their team should be going.

-A good boss is one who leads a team in a common and unified direction.
+One of the attributes of an ideal boss is that they lead their team in a very clear and unified manner.
 The boss needs to clearly understand the big picture regarding the company including the company’s vision, mission, and strategic goals, and then clearly identify where his unit, department, or team fits within the overall company vision.

 2. Knowing how to execute the vision

-An ideal boss should easily communicate their specific vision to subordinates.
+An best boss should easily communicate their specific vision to subordinates.
 The vision ensures focus, alignment, and efficiency.

 A boss can communicate the vision through various forums such as group meetings or one-on-one discussions with staff.

 The objective is to share what needs to be accomplished and why, and then encourage questions from subordinates to ensure that everyone is on the same page.

-Among the others, the best boss frequently reminds the team about the vision and regularly measures results against established milestones and targets and course corrects appropriately.
+Among the others, the best boss frequently reminds the team about the company vision and regularly measures results against established milestones and targets and course corrects appropriately.

 3. Set clear performance expectations

 Research suggests that employees experience increased stress levels when they don’t have a good understanding of what is expected of them.

-One of the attributes of an ideal boss is to set clear performance expectations by providing the employee with a very specific job description that lays out all expected tasks that include employee goals.
+One of the attributes of an ideal manager is to set clear performance expectations by providing the employee with a very specific job description that lays out all expected tasks that include employee goals.

 The employee’s supervisor should discuss and clarify these expectations through a one-on-one conversation.
 Employees who work for a supportive boss are more likely to be happier; less stressed and have higher work output.